-Financial assets at FVTPL

-These assets are subsequently measured at fair value.
+Financial assets at FVTPL These assets are subsequently measured at fair value.
 Net gains and losses, including any interest or dividend income, are recognized in profit or loss.
 Derivatives designated as hedging instruments do not have the designation of cash flow hedges.

-Financial assets at amortized cost is reduced by impairment losses.
+Financial assets at amortized cost These assets are subsequently measured at amortized cost using the effective interest method.
+The amortized cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognized in profit or loss.
 Any gain or loss on derecognition is recognized in profit or loss.